codinglead/codinglead.github.io/_posts/2019-5-15-what-are-closures.md

 console.log(i);
 // Uncaught ReferenceError: i is not defined
 ```
-variables are still remembered if they are reference even after the function is returned.
+Variables are still remembered if they are reference even after the function is returned.

+<p class="highlight__file-desc">JavaScript</p>

 ```javascript
 function makeHelloFunction() {